Friedrich Kittler: Media theory

 Friedrich Kittler is influential in the new approach to media theory that grew popular starting in the 1980s, new media (technische Medien, which translates roughly to "technical media").
-Kittler's central project is to "prove to the human sciences [...] their technological-media a priori" (Hartmut Winkler), or in his own words: "Driving the human out of the humanities", a title that he gave a work that he published in 1980.
+Kittler's central project is to "prove to the human sciences [...] their technological-media a priori" (Hartmut Winkler), or in his own words: "Driving the human out of the humanities".
+This is the title of a collection of lectures that he edited.